Speakers:

 Bishop LaTrelle Easterling

-Bishop LaTrelle Easterling is the episcopal leader of the Baltimore-Washington and Peninsula-Delaware area, making history as the first woman to lead the Baltimore-Washington Conference in 2016.
+Bishop LaTrelle Miller Easterling is the episcopal leader of the Baltimore-Washington and Peninsula-Delaware Area, making history as the first woman to lead the Baltimore-Washington Conference in 2016.
 Before her election as bishop, she served as superintendent of the Boston Metro District in the New England Conference and was Dean of the Cabinet.

 A native of Indianapolis, Indiana, Bishop Easterling holds a Bachelor’s degree, a Doctor of Jurisprudence, and a Master of Divinity from Boston University School of Theology, where she graduated summa cum laude.
 She is known for her commitment to justice, servant leadership, and transformative ministry.